 Students interested in mineralogical research of any kind, particularly clay and zeolite mineralogy, may apply for M.S. and Ph.D. programs.
 Graduate student opportunities are often available in research projects that provide student fee remission and research assistantships.
 In addition, the Grassmann Fellowship is periodically available for exceptional students working towards their Ph.D. degree.
 Post-doctoral positions are also often available.
 Please contact any of the listed faculty for more information.

-For information concerning the Grassman Fellowship contact Doug Edmonds.
+For information concerning the Grassman Fellowship contact Ben Kravitz.

 Mineralogy of the Martian surface